Please note: during this academic year (2020/21) nominations will open in Term 2.

 - Heads of Department will also need to provide a supporting statement of 500 to 750 words.

-- All completed paperwork should be returned to the Academic Development Centre (second floor, Senate House) or via email (wate at warwick dot ac dot uk) by 13 May 2020.
+- All completed paperwork should be returned via email (wate at warwick dot ac dot uk).

 Winners will be notified of the panel's decision, which is binding and final, and the announcements will be made on this website and through Insite.